Thank you! Your submission has been received!

 What does a backend developer do?

 A web development team may include many tasks and job roles that a single person would struggle to accomplish.
 That's why a web development project usually requires a complete team of specialists that work aligned for the same goals.
-Every project and company can follow a different structure regarding how the web development team is organized; however, the team usually integrates a project manager, UX/UI designers, quality assurance (QA) engineers, and web developers.
-There are three types of web developers: frontend developers, backend developers, or full-stack developers.
+Every project and company can follow a different structure regarding how the web development team is organised; however, the team usually integrates a project manager, UX/UI designers, quality assurance (QA) engineers, and web developers.

 While the frontend development focuses on everything the users see in their browser or app, on the other hand, backend development is responsible for the server-side and for everything that is communicating between the database and the browser.
 Finally, full-stack developers refer to developers able to deal with both frontend and backend.
 Despite having both skills, full-stack developers may not have the same depth of knowledge as developers who are exclusively focused on each web development.